-- 6.0 If an investment is made in breach of these forward-looking limits, it is an active breach of investment strategy and will be reported per 3.0.
-Where changes in cash flow forecasts or counterparty and/or instrument status result in forward-looking limits being exceeded by existing investment positions, the CIO will be notified, who may then modify investment tactics to reduce the likelihood of a passive exception as defined in 4.0 occurring.
-Such an occurrence does not constitute an exception of any kind and need not be reported further. - 7.0 Mitigating actions for all breaches will in the first instance be taken at the discretion of the CIO (or the GLA's statutory CFO, or his deputy).
+5.0 Mitigating actions for exceptions will in the first instance be taken at the discretion of the Manager.
 Such decisions must be supported by an analysis of the costs and benefits of attempting to reduce the overexposure in question versus tolerating it.
 In all cases a file note of the decision will be retained and circulated to the Syndics.
-A majority of the Syndics may instruct alternative action.
+A majority of the Syndics may instruct alternative action, provided such action consistent with this strategy and applicable statutory guidance.